2002 The 500: Warm-up

-All eighteen drivers took to the track at 09:00 AM Pacific Standard Time (UTC−08:00) for a thirty-minute warmup session under sunny weather.
+All eighteen drivers took to the track on Sunday morning for a thirty-minute warm-up session under sunny weather.
 Kanaan showed even more speed during the session, setting the fastest time at 32.180 seconds.
 His lap was 0.041 seconds quicker than Jourdain Jr.'s fastest time; Takagi, Franchitti, and Tracy completed the top five.

 Race

+Paul Tracy (pictured in 2006) led 15 laps, but suffered an engine failure early in the race.